Backup – your digital lifeline

 How do you make a backup?

 The easiest solution for most people is cloud backup.
 It works by automatically saving your photos and documents on the internet via services like iCloud, Google Drive or OneDrive.
-You just turn it on – then it runs by itself.
+You just turn it on – and it runs by itself.

 But what is the most secure backup?